Tinkerforge/doc/source/Embedded/Raspberry_Pi.rst

 Access from outside
 -------------------

-You can use the Raspberry Pi to run the Brick Deamon but control the attached devices from the outside.
+You can use the Raspberry Pi to run the Brick Deamon and control the attached devices from the outside.
 For example you can use this to control stuff from your mobile phone.